Gamaliel: Veneration

-Ecclesiastical tradition claims that Gamaliel had embraced the Christian faith, and his tolerant attitude toward early Christians is explained by this.
+Ecclesiastical tradition claims that Gamaliel had embraced early Christianity, and this explains his tolerant attitude toward early Christians.
 According to Photios I of Constantinople, he was baptised by Saint Peter and John the Apostle, together with his son Abibon (Abibo, Abibas, Abibus) and Nicodemus.
-The Clementine Literature suggested that he maintained secrecy about the conversion and continued to be a member of the Sanhedrin to assist his fellow Christians covertly.
-Some scholars consider the traditions to be spurious, and the passage in which Gamaliel is mentioned does not state that he became a Christian either implicitly or explicitly.
+The Clementine literature suggests he maintained secrecy about the conversion and continued to be a member of the Sanhedrin to assist his fellow Christians covertly in Recognitions of Clement 1:65–66 Some scholars consider the traditions to be spurious, and the passage in which Gamaliel is mentioned does not state that he became a Christian either implicitly or explicitly.

-The Eastern Orthodox Church venerates Gamaliel as a saint, and he is commemorated on August 2, the date when tradition holds that his relics were found, along with those of Stephen the Protomartyr, Abibon (Gamaliel's son), and Nicodemus.
+The Eastern Orthodox Church venerates Gamaliel as a saint.
+He is commemorated on August 2, the date when sacred tradition holds that his relics were found, along with those of Stephen the Protomartyr, Abibon (Gamaliel's son), and Nicodemus.
 The traditional liturgical calendar of the Catholic Church celebrates the same feast day of the finding of the relics on August 3.
 It is said that in the fifth century, his body had been discovered and taken to Pisa Cathedral by a miracle.

 Gamaliel is referred to in the 15th-century Catalan document, Acts of Llàtzer.